Non-archimedean tame topology and stably dominated types: Berkovich spaces

-When we wish to consider $q \in B_F(X)$ as a type, rather than a point, we will write it as $q|\bF$.

-When $V$ is an algebraic variety over $F$, $B_F(V)$ can be identified with the underlying topological space of the Berkovich analytification of $V$; see \cite{duc-b}.
-When $X$ is a $\bF$-definable subset of $V$, $B_F(X)$ is a semi-algebraic subset of $B_F(V)$ in the sense of \cite{duc}; conversely any semi-algebraic subset has this form.
+When $V$ is an algebraic variety over $F$, $B_{\bF}(V)$ can be identified with the underlying topological space of the Berkovich analytification $V^{an}$ of $V$. \nomenclature{$V^{an}$}{Berkovich analytification of $V$} Recall that the underlying set of $V^{an}$ may be described as the set of pairs $(x, u_x)$ with $x$ a point (in the schematic sense) of $V$ and $u_x : F (x) \to \Rr_{\infty}$ a valuation extending $\val$ on the residual field $F (x)$, cf. \cite{duc-b}.
+Such a pair $(x, u_x)$ determines a rational point $c_x \in V (F (x))$ whose type $p_x$ belongs to $B_{\bF}(V)$.
+This correspondence is clearly bijective and a homeomorphism. \tcr{It follows from Theorems 3.4.8 (i) and 3.5.1 (i) of \cite{berk} that $V^{an}$ is Hausdorff, since under our conventions an algebraic variety is always assumed to be separated.} When $X$ is an $\bF$-definable subset of $V$, $B_{\bF}(X)$ is a semi-algebraic subset of $B_{\bF}(V)$ in the sense of \cite{duc}; conversely any semi-algebraic subset has this form.

-An element of $B_F(X)$ has the form $\tp(a/\bF)$, where $\bF(a)$ is an extension whose value group remains $\Rr$.
-To see the relation to stably dominated types, note that if there exists a $\bF$-definable stably dominated type $p$ with $p|\bF = \tp(a/\bF)$, then $p$ is unique; in this case the Berkovich point can be directly identified with this element of $\std{X}$.
-If there exists a stably dominated type $p$ defined over a finite Galois extension $F'$ of $F$, $\bF'=(F',\Rr)$, with $p|\bF = \tp(a/\bF)$, then the Galois orbit of $p$ is unique; in this case the relation between the Berkovich point and the point of $\std{X}$ is similar to the relation between closed points of $\Spec(V)$ and points of $V(F^{alg})$.
-In general the Berkovich point of view relates to ours in rather the same way that Grothendieck's schematic points relates to Weil's points of the universal domain.
+An element of $B_{\bF}(X)$ has the form $\tp(a/\bF)$, where $\bF(a)$ is an extension whose value group remains $\Rr$.
+To see the relation to stably dominated types, note that if there exists an $\bF$-definable stably dominated type $p$ with $p|\bF = \tp(a/\bF)$, then $p$ is unique; in this case the Berkovich point can be directly identified with this element of $\std{X}$.
+If there exists a stably dominated type $p$ defined over a finite Galois extension $F'$ of $F$, $\bF'=(F',\Rr)$, with $p|\bF = \tp(a/\bF)$, then the Galois orbit of $p$ is unique; in this case the relation between Berkovich points and points of $\std{X}$ is similar to the relation between closed points of $\spec(V)$ and points of $V(F^{\alg})$.
+In general the Berkovich point of view relates to ours in rather the same way that Grothendieck's schematic points relate to Weil's points of the universal domain.
 We proceed to make this more explicit.

 Let $K$ be a maximally complete algebraically closed field, containing $F$, with value group $\Rr$, and residue field equal to the algebraic closure of the residue field of $F$.
-Such a $K$ is unique up to isomorphism over $\bF$ by Kaplansky's theorem, and it will be convenient to pick a copy of this field $K$ and denote it $F^{max}$.
+Such a $K$ is unique up to isomorphism over $\bF$ by Kaplansky's theorem, and it will be convenient to pick a copy of this field $K$ and denote it $F^{max}$. \nomenclature{$F^{max}$}{a certain maximally complete algebraically closed field containing $F$}